-It seemed like as soon as I’d started on my way – things began to fall apart.
-Ultimately, I ended up connecting with old friends, having a huge falling out with my father, strengthening the relationships with my brother and my uncle, hustling enough to get things going in Morocco, and accomplishing all three of my goals.
+I ended up connecting with old friends, losing my father, strengthening the relationships with my brother and my uncle, hustling enough to get things going in Morocco, and accomplishing all three of my goals.

 Stop stockpiling foreign candy that gets you in trouble with customs every time you try to come back from London.
 And please…let’s say goodbye to big box supermarkets that sell tomatoes that look gorgeous and taste like candle wax.

-Saying you are going to visit New York is like saying you are going shopping.
-Where?
-For what?
-With whom?
-So it’s time to stop being vague and start being specific.
-Let’s talk about neighborhoods – each neighborhood in NYC has its own character and purpose, and you can easily spend an afternoon eating and drinking your way through them without ever having to descend into the train stations or spend money on a cab.
-One of the best neighborhoods for adventurous foodies is Hell’s Kitchen.
+Each neighborhood in NYC has its own character and purpose, and you can easily spend an afternoon eating and drinking your way through them without ever having to descend into the train stations or spend money on a cab.